oleeander/soundboard/README.md

 License
 -------
-soundboard - basic soundboard written in html5 (currently only Chrome and Safari are supported)
-    Copyright (C) 2011 oleander@oleander.cc
+    soundboard - basic soundboard written in HTML5 and JavaScript Copyright (C) 2011 oleander@oleander.cc

     This program is free software: you can redistribute it and/or modify